Akshay-Dongare/ml-development-guide/README.md

 * Open Windows Terminal Settings and select this as the Default Shell
 ## Miniconda
 * Use miniconda to manage virtual environments for projects
-* Check your system's configuration (ie, x86, 64 bit or ARM)
+* Check your system's configuration (ie, x86 aka 32 bit, 64 bit or ARM)
 * Download the appropriate installer from https://docs.anaconda.com/free/miniconda/
-* Run the installer and install miniconda at your preffered path
+* Run the installer and install miniconda at your preffered path.
+If username has spaces in between, install it in a new folder in C drive (example: C:\AkshayTools) or else some third party packages might cause issue later.
 * Create new environment with latest python: `conda create -n llm python`
 * Activate the new environment: `conda activate llm`